-Cabo is well known for excellent fishing and for many is a must-do activity.
-Marlin, sailfish, tuna fish, and swordfish can all be caught in Cabo’s waters.
-A fishing charter is a great option for early birds as you have to start your day in the early hours, just like the locals, to get the best catch!
+Cabo is well known for excellent fishing and is a must-do activity.
+Marlin, Sailfish, Tuna fish, and Swordfish are caught frequently in Cabo’s waters.
+A fishing charter is a great option for early birds as you have to start your day during the early hours, just like the locals, to get the best catch!

 The Festival of Cabo San Lucas

-If you’re visiting Cabo for a winter getaway, you may arrive in time for the Festival of Cabo San Lucas.
-Taking place between the 14-18th of October, the locals call this festival ‘The Great Day’ and is the highlight in the locals’ calendars.
+If you visit Cabo for a winter getaway, you may arrive in time for the Festival of Cabo San Lucas.
+Taking place between the 14-18th of October, the locals call this festival ‘The Great Day’.
+It is the highlight in the locals’ calendars.

 Cabo San Lucas Marina

 Luxury yachts sail in and out of a marina too, making it a great spot for those who love watching boats of all kinds!
 There are also shops to explore and excellent local seafood to eat.

 Explore Downtown Cabo

-Downtown Cabo isn’t just a place to grab food and party come the night time — it can also be an excellent way to spend your morning.
-Early birds can benefit from less crowding, meaning they can explore at a leisurely pace and really take in the sights and sounds of the beating heart of Cabo.
+Downtown Cabo is not just a place to grab food and party come nighttime.
+It is an excellent spot to spend your morning.
+Early birds can benefit from less crowd, and explore at a leisurely pace the surroundings.
+Really take in the sights and sounds of the beating heart of Cabo.